History of Chesapeake Conservation

 This phase also experienced a surge in the growth of land trusts in the region, mirroring a similar pattern nationwide.
 Today, more than 170 land trusts exist in the Chesapeake watershed.
-These include large state chartered institutions like the Virginia Outdoors Foundation and the Maryland Environmental Trust, but also entirely independent organizations often structured around particular geographies, such as the Eastern Shore Land Conservancy, which manages 52,000 acres.
+These include large state chartered institutions like the Virginia Outdoors Foundation and the Maryland Environmental Trust, but also entirely independent organizations often structured around particular geographies, such as the Eastern Shore Land Conservancy, which has protected 65,000 acres.

 The US Fish & Wildlife Service embraced landscape level partnerships through the Rappahannock River Valley National Wildlife Refuge (NWR), established in 1996, and the expansion of Blackwater NWR in the Nanticoke River watershed.